Lomé: Colonial period

-The First World War completely spared the city, but in 1916, it led to the eviction of German companies, gradually replaced by British and French firms.
+The First World War completely spared the city.
+However, in 1916, it led to the eviction of German companies, gradually replaced by British and French firms.
 Many Togolese traders returned to Lomé.
-Their flourishing businesses, their vast coconut groves, their land patrimony made them a bourgeoisie with which the new French colonial authorities had to reckon, this was the meaning of the council of notables created in 1922 (elective from 1925), which gave Lomé a remarkably early political life in French-speaking Africa.
-It is also quite exceptional that an African capital has been so marked by its indigenous bourgeoisie (originally from the France), both in the production practices of urban space, so original in Lomé, and in the singularities of its popular architecture.
+Their flourishing businesses, their vast coconut groves, and their large land holdings made them a bourgeoisie with which the new French colonial authorities had to reckon, prompting the creation of the council of notables in 1922 (elective from 1925), which gave Lomé a remarkably early political life in French-speaking Africa.
+It is also quite exceptional that an African capital has been so marked by its indigenous bourgeoisie, both in the production practices of urban space, so original in Lomé, and in the singularities of its popular architecture.

-The French renewed the infrastructure left by the Germans; the repair of railways, multiplication of roads, construction of a new quay, etc. They added electrification in 1926 and drinking water supply in 1940), which their predecessors had not been able to achieve.
+The French renewed the infrastructure left by the Germans, repairing railways, building more roads, constructing a new quay, etc. They added electrification in 1926 and drinking water supply in 1940.
 However, they took years to fill the void left in the schools by the German verbist missionaries when they left.
 The level of students enrolled in 1945, at the death of Jean-Marie Cassou, reached that of 1914.

-In the 1920s, a policy of systematic low taxation allowed for a long prosperity.
-In January 1923, a Révolte des femmes de Lomé took place against the arrest of two Duawo leaders and allowed their release.
+In the 1920s, a policy of systematic low taxation ushered in a long period of prosperity.
+In January 1923, a Révolte des femmes de Lomé took place against the arrest of two Duawo leaders and forced their release.

 Lomé reached 15,000 inhabitants around 1930.
 But the global economic crisis of the early 1930s led to a brutal recession.
-Many commercial firms closed, or had to consolidate.
+Many businesses closed or had to consolidate.
 Investments stopped, like the Northern Railway, definitively stopped in Blitta in 1934.
 A plan for a sharp tax increase, while the people's resources were falling, provoked the riots of January 1933, which were undoubtedly a major political break in the history of Togo.
-It was only after the Second World War, after a decade of economic stagnation, that the boom resumed in Lomé where everything was bubbling with vitality.
+It was only after World War II, following a decade of postwar stagnation, that boom times resumed in Lomé.

 Independence

-The population of the city increased rapidly in the second half of the twentieth century.
+The population of the city increased rapidly in the second half of the 20th century.
 It had only a population of 30,000 in 1950, which increased to 80,000 in 1960, the year when Togo became independent.
 A decade later, it stood at 200,000 people, in 1970.
 Within two decades, the population of Lomé increased by seven-fold.
 The city, as throughout the country, the very high prices of export products operate the markets, the significant investments of the colonial administration (the "FIDES" plan created a large number of roads, bridges, schools, hospitals) ensured full employment.
 The constructions were rapidly expanding at the expense of the old coconut groves, the hope animated each of an imminent take-off.